ShihanahMazyd/TinyCare/README.md

 # TinyCare
-A nursery management application for tracking children, attendance, daily reports, and parent communication.
+A nursery management application for tracking children, attendance, daily reports, and parent communication